 Support in Resolving Generic SMR Issues: DOE recognizes the need to support industry in addressing the licensing hurdles that will be faced by all potential licensees.
 Issues involving the treatment of unique SMR source term evaluations or operations, maintenance and security staffing requirements may require experimentation and analysis that DOE laboratories may have capabilities and resources to address.
 DOE intends to support the development of such experimentation and analysis as required.

 DOE also intends to support efforts to improve the commercialization potential for SMRs both domestically and internationally.
 DOE is supporting economic and business case studies that will improve the modeling of the economic potential of SMRs.
 DOE is also supporting the Electric Power Research Institute in developing a Utility Requirements Document for SMRs to help establish a generic set of design requirements for the SMR industry and improve the licensing framework.

 Advanced SMR R&D

 SMRs designed from advanced and innovative concepts, using non-LWR coolants such as liquid metal, helium or liquid salt, may offer added functionality and affordability.
-This program element will support laboratory, university, and industry projets to conduct nuclear R&D on capabilities and technologies that are unique and support development of advanced SMR concepts for use in the mid- to long-term.
+This program element will support laboratory, university, and industry projects to conduct nuclear R&D on capabilities and technologies that are unique and support development of advanced SMR concepts for use in the mid to long term.